zhqu1148980644/TMP/leetcode/1067-Digit-Count-in-Range.md

     - Following the rule in `problem 233`, the number of 0 in this position is composed of two parts:
         - The main part: `(223 / 100) * 10 = 20` ie: `01, 02, 03, ...
 09   101, 102, 103 ...
 109`.
 It's clear that the first `10` numbers are invalid.
         - The remainder part: `min(223 % 100 - 10 * 0 + 1, 10) = 10`, ie: `201 202 203 204 205 ...
 209`.
-        - Thus the deduced counts offset the invalid numbers in the main part.
+        - Thus the deduced count offsets the count of invalid numbers in the main part.

 ```c++
 class Solution {